last updated: 2019-10-16 version history

 There are currently four exchanges with local Hong Kong bank accounts.
 Some of these exchanges also accept cash deposits and cheques.

-Coinsuper The youngest of Hong Kong’s Bitcoin exchanges accepts only USD deposits into their bank account.
+Coinsuper This Hong Kong Bitcoin exchanges accepts only USD deposits into their bank account.

 For larger amounts, you can go to an OTC Exchange, or broker.
 A broker will give you a quick quote for a single trade, usually upwards of 10 BTC.
 You will be able to sell or buy Bitcoin against a wire transfer.

 Genesis Block Opened in September 2017 in Wan Chai, the Genesis Block functions as an OTC trading hub as well as a co-working and event space.